-If your company is already known and respected by its customers, a brand refresh may be all that’s needed to move with the times.
+If your current brand is already known and respected by your customers, a brand refresh may be all that’s needed to move with the times.
 It’s a new take on an existing favourite that helps you retain customer loyalty while maintaining your competitive edge.

 Take a look at how Microsoft has evolved its logo down the years:

-The brand identity and values are the same, but the look has changed to become more appealing to its audience while keeping pace with the likes of Apple and Google.
+The brand identity and values are the same, but the new logo has changed to become more appealing to its audience while keeping pace with the likes of Apple and Google.

 Total brand overhaul

 If a brand refresh is a touch-up, an overhaul is a complete makeover.
-It’s something you should only consider if you’re undergoing a major shift in identity that reflects changes to your values, mission, position or offer.
+It’s something you should only consider if you’re undergoing a major shift in identity that reflects changes to your values, mission, position, market, or offer.

-With a full rebrand, the look, feel and tone of your brand will bear little or no resemblance to your initial brand presence.
-The idea is to influence and change a customer’s perception of your service or product, making the process similar to creating a brand from scratch.
+With a full rebrand, the look, feel and tone of your brand will bear little or no resemblance to your existing brand.
+The idea is to influence and change a customer’s perception of your service or product, making the rebranding exercise similar to creating a brand from scratch.

 You’ll need to dig deep into your brand ethos, strengths and weaknesses as well as your audience’s pain points and desires to come up with something original.

-If your new identity means you are diverging from your original target customer base, you need to undergo market research again to establish new customer personas.
+If your new identity means you are diverging from your original target customer base into a new market, you need to undergo market research again to establish new customer personas.
 If your customers and prospects are staying the same, you’ll need to figure out how to generate updated messaging that continues to resonate with the same crowd.

 A great example of a company doing this is Apple.
 In the early 1990s, consumer interest in Apple was low and sales were stagnant.
 That all changed when Steve Jobs returned to the company in 1997.
 He introduced a range of innovative new products such as the iMac G3 and, later, the iPhone, and created an image of minimalism that resonated with consumers.
 The company also shifted its marketing to focus on developing experiences for customers.
 The shift made Apple the biggest tech company in the world.

-Regardless of which method you choose, rebranding is a process that requires careful planning and execution.
-Let’s breakdown the steps involved for successful implementation.
+Regardless of which method you choose, a successful rebrand is a process that requires careful planning and execution.
+Let’s break down the steps involved for successful implementation.

 How to rebrand your company